clayrisser/adaptive-resilient-software/docs/index.md

 A common vicissitude is the inevitable departure of a software engineer or software team.
-It is easy for software engineers to focus on the current objective and fail to prepare the software for when they are gone.
+It is easy for software engineers to focus on the current objective and fail to prepare the software for when they leave.
 This failure is a result of few incentives to give thought towards the future of the software.
 In fact, often there are more incentives to develop software that is not adaptive.
 Software that is dependent on a few engineers is a form of job